Protein-Interactions/protein_interactions/practicals/tutorial_on_docking_results_using_chimera.md

 ------------

 > ## Learning Outcomes
->
+> At the end of this tutorial, successful learners will be able to:
-> * Learners can describe Chimera's basic features
+> * describe Chimera's basic features
-> * Learners can upload a structure (e.g. a ClusPro model)
+> * upload a structure (e.g. a ClusPro model)
-> * Learners can select one or more residues
+> * select one or more residues
-> * Learners can calculate atomic distances
+> * calculate atomic distances
 >
 >
 > ## Goal of this task